Skip to main content

 00:37:01:17 – 00:37:24:16

-It I think it is.
-I think it is a really interesting question and I think that ultimately it comes down to the difference between thinking of this as training or LNG and thinking of this is a learning as is as a cultural element of a learning culture.
-I think I think there’s three things to keep in mind.
+I think it is a really interesting question and I think that ultimately it comes down to the difference between thinking of this as training or L&D and thinking of this as a cultural element of a learning culture.
+I think there’s three things to keep in mind.
 As I said, that is this isn’t this isn’t training.

 00:37:24:16 – 00:37:47:15